MariusZebrauskas/r-e-d-u-x/README.md

-# ACTION -> its just a name and argument description
+# ACTION -> its just a name and argument description send props thrue action

 const increment = () => {
 return {